 REVIEW AND SELECTION PROCESS

-The application deadline for residencies taking place in 2019 will be June 29, 2018 at 12 p.m. (noon) CST.
-A panel of four artists / arts professionals will review all applications to select 6-8 finalists on or before August 17, 2018.
-These finalists will be asked to participate in a phone interview with Lanesboro Arts staff in late August to discuss dates of availability, further questions about the proposed project, and how the artist and the project would fit within the community.
+The application deadline for residencies taking place in 2020 is Wednesday July 31, 2019 at 12 p.m. (noon) CST.
+A panel of four artists / arts professionals will review all applications to select 6-8 finalists on or before September 13, 2019.
+These finalists will be asked to participate in a phone interview with Lanesboro Arts staff in late September to discuss dates of availability, further questions about the proposed project, and how the artist and the project would fit within the community.
 Staff will call references of these finalists, to discuss the artist’s character traits of responsibility and reliability, and their ability to carry through on the proposed project.
 Lanesboro Arts staff will offer the residency to 2-3 artists and notify runners up on or before September 30, 2019.
 Sorry, at this time we are unable to guarantee that review panel feedback will be provided to applicants.

 SELECTION TIMELINE FOR 2024 RESIDENCIES